szejkerek/PirateRushVR/README.md

 ## Gameplay

 Engage in a thrilling adventure where your precision and speed are crucial.
-Utilize your saber to slice through fruits, earning points for each successful action.
+Utilize your saber to slice through fruits, earning points for each successful action and shoot down barrels and boxes with your flintlock pistol.
 Maintain a flawless gameplay to benefit from a multiplier, but be cautious—using the wrong tool against a projectile will result in a deduction of points.
-Additionally, shoot down barrels and boxes with your flintlock pistol to rack up more points.

 # Features
 - **Immersive VR Experience**: Dive into a captivating world with Oculus Quest 2 compatibility.